 Drug and Alcohol

-Drug and alcohol program applicability: My company purchased a large tow truck that is 26,001 lbs. or more gross vehicle weight rating (GVWR).
-We do not currently employ any drivers who possess a commercial driver’s license (CDL).
+Occasional Drivers: My company purchased a large truck that is over 26,001 lbs. gross vehicle weight rating (GVWR).
+We do not currently employ any commercial driver’s license (CDL) drivers.
 The vehicle has only been driven a few times by a family friend, who is not an employee and has driven the vehicle as a favor absent any compensation.
-Does our company need a U.S. Department of Transportation (DOT) drug and alcohol testing program to test this occasional driver?
+Does our company need a DOT drug and alcohol testing program to test this occasional driver?

 The Custody and Control Form for a pre-employment DOT test mistakenly indicated that the test was conducted pursuant to the Federal Railroad Administration’s (FRA) authority.
 The form should have indicated that the employee was a CDL-driver, being tested pursuant to FMCSA authority.
 Does this procedural error require the employee to have another pre-employment drug/alcohol test?

 Self-Admission: A driver admits to a company official they have used a controlled substance as defined in the National Institute of Drug Abuse (NIDA-5) for a 5 panel DOT drug test, however, the self-admission does not meet the criteria under 49 CFR § §382.121 ( a) (1-4)382.121 (a) (1-4) or the employer does not have a qualified voluntary self-identification program under 49 CFR §382.121 (b).
 Does this trigger a DOT Evaluation and the return-to-duty process?